hudson-and-thames/arbitragelab/docs/source/other_approaches/pca_approach.rst

 - Close a short position if :math:`s_{i} > - \bar{s_{sc}}`

-Opening a long position means buying $1 of the corresponding stock (of the asset eigenportfolio) and selling :math:`\beta_{i1}` dollars of assets from the first scaled eigenvector (:math:`Q^{(1)}_{i}`), :math:`\beta_{i2}` from the second scaled eigenvector (:math:`Q^{(2)}_{i}`) and so on.
+Opening a long position means buying $1 of the corresponding stock (of the asset eigen portfolio) and selling :math:`\beta_{i1}` dollars of assets from the first scaled eigenvector (:math:`Q^{(1)}_{i}`), :math:`\beta_{i2}` from the second scaled eigenvector (:math:`Q^{(2)}_{i}`) and so on.